nathanfaucett/is_alphanumeric/README.md

 isAlphanumeric
 =======

-is alpha or numeric for the browser and node.js
+checks if character is alpha or numeric